immunIT/owfmodules.avrisp.read_fuses/README.md

 # owfmodules.avrisp.read_fuses

-Module te get the fuses and lock bits status of an AVR MCU through the ISP protocol.
+Read the fuses and lock bits of AVR microcontrollers through the ISP protocol.
-It use the SPI interface with a GPIO as reset line.
+It use the SPI interface and a GPIO as reset line.